nowsecure/mobile-incident-response/en/overview/mobile-ir-types.md

 # Common Mobile Incidents
-There are a number of common scenarios you will encounter when it performing IR for mobile devices:
+Here listed are a number of common scenarios you may encounter when responding to a mobile incident:

 * Mobile malware discovered
 * Device acting suspiciously
 * Device lost or stolen
 * Insider attack via mobile device
-* Support internal investigation (e.g. e-discovery, legal hold)
+* Support for an internal investigation (e.g., e-discovery, legal hold)
 * Data breach via mobile device